 - Network access control list

-- Use keywords to block Internet sites

-- Delete keywords from the blocked list

-- Block services from the Internet
+- Block Internet sites and services

-- Prevent blocking on a trusted computer

 - Schedule when to block Internet sites and services

 - Set up security event email notifications

 Network access control list

 You can use the network access control list (ACL) on the router to block or allow access to your network and the Internet.
 The ACL identifies a WiFi or wired device by its MAC address.
 The router detects the MAC addresses of the devices on the network and either allows or denies access.